-Please do not share any part of this work without asking permission.
+Please do not share your login information, or any part of this work without asking permission.

-If you're inspired to share our work with friends, please refer them to our Patreon for access.
+If you're inspired to share our work with friends, please refer them to our Patreon.

 Drop a line with any feedback, we'd love to hear from you :~)

 A common name for drinkable liquids containing ethanol.